 Planning for the reopening of church buildings for worship

-The next announcement from the Scottish Government on this is expected around Thursday 9 July, as part of phase 3 of the framework for easing restrictions on lockdown.
+The next announcement from the Scottish Government on this is expected around Thursday 30 July, as part framework for easing restrictions on lockdown.
+The First Minister has indicated that Phase 3 may last longer than the Phase 1 and 2 and as a result there is no expectation that this date will see a move the Phase 4.
 More information on these phases can be found on the Scottish Government website.

 These phases are conditional on a number of requirements, all set out in the framework document, mainly around a low or decreasing infection rate.
 Please note, too, that no building can legally open without a legally mandated COVID-19 risk assessment, a copy of which you can find here.